BabylonJS/OldDocumentationSite/content/How_To/scene/Multi_Canvases.md

 let view = engine.registerView(document.getElementById("renderCanvas1"));
 ```

-If the camera is undefined the render loop will be executed to render each canvas without changing anything on the active scenes.
+If the camera is undefined the render loop will be executed to the view without changing anything on the active scenes.

 ## Removing a view

-To remove a previously activated view, you can run the following code:
+To remove a previously registered view, you can run the following code:
 ```
 engine.unRegisterView(document.getElementById("renderCanvas1"));
 ```